 There are several systems to control versions that are available for free on the Internet for you to use in your projects.
-Such as Git, Mercurial and SVN that allow to organize, document and track different versions of code.
+Such as Git, Mercurial, and SVN that allow us to organize, document and track different versions of code.
 The different versions of codes can be shared by multiple programmers for example, and they may work at the same time without creating errors that affect the progress of each other.

 An important code misplaced in software can be a headache to fix bugs.
 When the code is easy to understand it is simple to run and can find errors quickly.

 The best way to ensure ease of understanding of codes is to write functions that only do one thing.
-Create modules for functions and procedures that are important for your software, so the isolation of a particular point of the program is facilitated and bug fixes can be done faster and in a efficient way.
+Create modules for functions and procedures that are important for your software, so the isolation of a particular point of the program is facilitated and bug fixes can be done faster and in an efficient way.

 Create software components that do only one thing is called modularization of code.
 This type of program helps to understand software systems more easily.
 The modularization creates one level of abstraction that simplifies the understanding of a particular program block without having to understand the system as a whole in detail.